grlvrl/Udacity-ML-Customer-segment/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+This Udacity project is designed to give hands-on experience with unsupervised learning and work towards developing conclusions for a potential client on a real-world dataset.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: